Stellar-gas kinematic misalignments in EAGLE: enhanced SMBH growth in misaligned galaxies: Introduction

-Correlations between the presence of misalignments and enhanced central SF \citep[e.g.][]{Chen2016, Xu2022} or AGN activity \citep[e.g.][]{Penny2018, Raimundo2021, Ristea2022, Raimundo2023, Winiarska2025} have been found in several observational studies of nearby galaxies with the use of Integral Field Surveys (IFU).
+Correlations between the presence of misalignments and enhanced central SF \citep[e.g.][]{Chen2016, Xu2022} or AGN activity \citep[e.g.][]{Penny2018, Raimundo2021, Ristea2022, Raimundo2023, Raimundo2025, Winiarska2025} have been found in several observational studies of nearby galaxies with the use of Integral Field Surveys (IFU).
 For instance, kinematic mapping of radio galaxies NGC 3100 \citep{Ruffa2019b}, MCG-06-30-15 \citep{Raimundo2013} and NGC 5077 \citep{Raimundo2021} reveal the presence of misaligned gas discs, with the resulting inflows acting as a likely driver of AGN activity.
 Initial studies aiming to establish a connection between AGN activity and misalignments were often limited to low sample sizes \citep[e.g.][]{Penny2018, Ilha2019}.
-However, a significant correlation was recently established by \citet{Raimundo2023} using a sample of $\sim1300$ galaxies from the SAMI galaxy survey \citep[][]{Croom12, Bryant15}.
-AGNs were found to preferentially reside in misaligned galaxies ($\approx17\%$) compared to aligned galaxies ($\approx7\%$) at the $3\sigma$ confidence level.
-Furthermore, the higher incidence of AGNs found among ETGs ($\approx58\%$) compared to LTGs ($\approx42\%$) was attributed to the higher incidence (and longevity) of misalignments in ETGs.
-As such, \citet{Raimundo2023} highlight the importance of stellar-gas misalignments, in addition to the presence of gas, as a mechanism to trigger AGN activity in galaxies.
+However, a significant correlation was recently established by \citet{Raimundo2023} using a sample of $\sim1300$ galaxies from the Sydney-AAO Multi-object Integral field spectrograph (SAMI) galaxy survey \citep[][]{Croom12, Bryant15}.
+AGNs were found to preferentially reside in misaligned galaxies ($\approx17$~per~cent) compared to aligned galaxies ($\approx7$~per~cent) at the $3\sigma$ confidence level.
+Furthermore, the higher incidence of AGNs found among ETGs ($\approx58$~per~cent) compared to LTGs ($\approx42$~per~cent) was attributed to the higher incidence (and longevity) of misalignments in ETGs.
+As such, \citet{Raimundo2023} highlight the importance of stellar-gas misalignments, in addition to the presence of gas, as a mechanism to trigger AGN activity in galaxies \citep[see also][]{Raimundo2025}.